 Counties are required by law to develop and maintain water and sewerage plans to provide for the orderly development and extension of community water supply and sewerage systems.
 The Advisory Committee on the Management and Protection of Maryland's Water Resources identified a significant need for improvement in many of these plans in order to fulfill their potential as a water supply and resources planning tool.
 The Committee recommended more meaningful technical and financial support to county governments to assist them in preparing stronger and more comprehensive water and sewer plans.
-In January 2005, the MDE began reviewing county water and sewerage plans to identify and address issues that pertain to source water protection, water supply capacity, and Safe Drinking Water Act requirements.
+MDE routinely reviews county water and sewerage plans to identify and address issues that pertain to source water protection, water supply capacity, and Safe Drinking Water Act requirements.